MicrosoftDocs/Viva/Viva/connections/sharepoint-app-bar.md

 >
 > - Only one communication site can be set as the SharePoint home site.
 > - The first time you set up a SharePoint home site, it might take up to several minutes for the changes to take effect.
-> - Global admin credentials are required to use the SharePoint Online Management Shell tool that is required to transform a communication site into a SharePoint home site.
+> - SharePoint admin credentials are required to use the SharePoint Online Management Shell tool that is required to transform a communication site into a SharePoint home site.

 1. Start by creating a [SharePoint communication site](https://support.microsoft.com/office/create-a-communication-site-in-sharepoint-7fb44b20-a72f-4d2c-9173-fc8f59ba50eb).
 2. [Customize the communication site navigation](https://support.microsoft.com/office/customize-the-navigation-on-your-sharepoint-site-3cd61ae7-a9ed-4e1e-bf6d-4655f0bf25ca) to reflect the view you’d like to see in the global navigation pane.
 You can make edits to the navigation source and individual labels and links at any time.